cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 credentials-file: /home/junior/.cloudflared/d90fb39e-37c9-478a-b315-173cb83dd06c.json
 ```

-The tunnel is the UUID for the tunnel we copied before.
-The credentials file is the home folder, followed by the UUID dot Json.
+The `tunnel` is the UUID for the tunnel we copied before.
+The `credentials-file` is the home folder, followed by the UUID `.json`.

-Save it and close vim if you're using vim with `:wq` .
+Save it and close vim if you're using vim with `:wq`.

-#### 5\.
-Create the DNS entry
+#### 5. Create the DNS entry

-At that step, we create the DNS entry for some website.
-This is the URL the ones accessing your site will type at the browser to reach your site.
-You can do this step from Cloudflare panel, but as we are using `cloudflared` we can do this typing `cloudflared tunnel route dns <Tunnel UUID or Name> <hostname>`.
+In this step, we will create the DNS entry for your website.
+This is the URL that users will type in their browser to access your site.
+You can perform this step from the Cloudflare panel, but since we are using `cloudflared`, we can do it by typing the following command:

 ```bash
 cloudflared tunnel route dns neotwitter neotwitter.juniorfox.net